The Reverend Dr. Robert Allan Hill

 BA | Ohio Wesleyan University

 Robert Allan Hill is the Dean of Marsh Chapel and a Professor of New Testament and Pastoral Theology at Boston University.
 He is the author of seventeen books, including: Charles River: Essays and Meditations for Daily Reading (2015).
-His weekly sermon can be heard live around the globe at wbur.org, Sundays at 11am, and on National Public Radio in New England, WBUR 90.9FM.
-His recent preaching and speaking schedule has included the Baltimore Washington Annual Conference, Chautauqua Institution, Morehouse College, the GBHEM\UMC Mission Dei Colloquy, and (spring, 2018) the New England Annual Conference.
+His weekly sermon can be heard live at Marsh Chapel, and around the globe on livestream available at bu.edu/chapel and on wbur.org, Sundays at 11am.
+His recent preaching and speaking schedule has included the New England Annual Conference, the Baltimore Washington Annual Conference, Chautauqua Institution, Morehouse College, the GBHEM\UMC Missio Dei Colloquy, and the UMC Lakeside Chautauqua, McGill University, and a number of pulpits across the country (Harvard Memorial, Foundry UMC, San Diego First UMC, Evanston First UMC, Asbury First UMC, and others).

-Dean Hill’s religious leadership at Boston University (a community of 42,000 students, faculty and staff) across all of the 17 schools and colleges and involving the larger Boston community, is rooted and grounded in the historic pulpit of Marsh Chapel, whose Sunday service, as noted, is broadcast on NPR each Sunday morning at 11am (wbur 90.9FM, and wbur.org).
-As Dean of the Chapel, he preaches most Sundays, leads the Marsh staff (40 full and part time persons in the areas of ministry, music and hospitality), gives oversight to all University religious life (7 University Chaplains, 26 religious life groups, and 22 campus ministers), provides prayers for various all University events (Commencement, Matriculation, other), meets with the Deans’ Council and University Leadership Group, and guides pastoral care for the community, through the chaplains’ offices.
+Dean Hill’s religious leadership at Boston University (a community of 42,000 students, faculty and staff) across all of the 17 schools and colleges and involving the larger Boston community, is rooted and grounded in the historic pulpit of Marsh Chapel, Sunday morning at 11am.
+As Dean of the Chapel, he preaches most Sundays, leads the Marsh staff (35 full and part time persons in the areas of ministry, music, and hospitality), gives oversight to all University religious life (7 University Chaplains, 26 religious life groups, and 22 campus ministers), provides prayers for various all University events (Commencement, Matriculation, other), meets with the Deans’ Council, University Leadership Council, and University Leadership Group, and guides pastoral care for the community, through the chaplains’ offices.
 In recent years several theology students have chosen to do their field work at Marsh.
-Marsh Chapel hosts 16 weekly worship services.
+Marsh Chapel hosts 12 weekly worship services.
 About 2,500 people a week, during the school year, are present for worship, study or service in the chapel building.
 For more information, visit the Chapel website.